Mirpur Khas: British

-all of Sindh between 1947-48 as Sindhi Muslims largely resisted calls to turn against their Hindu neighbours.
-Hindus did not flee Sindh en masse until riots erupted in Karachi on 6 January 1948, which sowed fear in Sindh's Hindus despite the fact that the riots were local and regarded Sikh refugees from Punjab seeking refuge in Karachi.
+all of Sindh in 1947-48 as Sindhi Muslims largely resisted calls to turn against their Hindu neighbours.
+Hindus did not flee Sindh en masse until riots erupted in Karachi on 6 January 1948, which sowed fear in Sindh's Hindus despite the fact that the riots were local and regarding Sikh refugees from Punjab seeking refuge in Karachi.
 Despite the loss of much of the city's Hindu population, Mirpur Khas District is estimated as 35% populated by Hindus.

 Large numbers of refugees from India began arriving in the city following the Partition of British India - leading to rapid population rises and a shift in demography.
 In 1951, the population was 40,420, of which 68% were Urdu-speaking migrants that had arrived from India - the highest percentage of any major urban area in Sindh.
 The population rose further to 60,861 in the 1961 census.
 The Mirpur Khas tehsil was upgraded to a district and divide the Thar and Parkar district in 1990.